KUDOS320/cc105lab/README.md

 Django-admin startapp (name)
 after that

-go to the settings.py and put the app name and get the config in the apps.py e.g.(aso.apps.AsoConfig)
+go to the settings.py and put the app name and get the config in the apps.py e.g.(clint.apps.ClintConfig)

 then create an url file in the app folder and name it urls.py